PWCT/PWCT2/README.md

 ![richcomments](https://raw.githubusercontent.com/PWCT/PWCT2/master/documents/source/images/demo/demo4.png)

-## 📚The concept and related projects
+## ⚡The concept and related projects

 PWCT introduces innovative concepts to the realm of visual programming languages (VPLs), such as the Graphical Code Replacement (GCR) method, which replaces the traditional Drag-and-Drop approach.
 Additionally, PWCT integrates the Time Dimension at the program design level and includes a feature to play programs as a movie, enabling step-by-step implementation visualization.